Thomasliminator/coms3157/14_Unix.md

 - deals with congestion
 - gives the application layer a clean pipeline

+## File Permissions in UNIX

+If you look at the files, you can see file permissions on the first column.
+There are 10 characters, for example, `-rw-r--r--`.

+The first character tells us if it is a directory, denoted `d`, or not, denoted `-`.

+The following nine characters are file permissions:
+- The first three characters are the permissions for the owner of the file.
+- The next three characters are the permissions for the group.
+- The last three are the permissions for "other", everyone else.

+We have read, write, and execute permissions: `rwx`.

+For `mdb-add-cs3157`, we have `s` instead of `x`.
+The s permission has a `set-uid` permission that means if someone else runs the program it runs it as if the owner runs the program.

+The permission strings can be expressed in numbers.
+Each one is a single integer in binary.
+Each set of 3 bits are converted into an integer which is the representation.
+These are called octal numbers.

+#### Example
+`rw-r--r--` is 110 100 100 is 6 4 4

+`chmod` is the change mode function; allows you to change modes.
+- example usage: `chmod 700 ~`

+The special permission is denoted by a 1, you add it to the beginning (left) of the number.

 ## Lab 5 Overview

 Shell script is a text file with a bunch of commands.